(inseparable) to die

 The government put Sherman away for a year for having the wrong information on his website.

-When you finish the milk, please don't put the empty container back in the fridge.
+When you finish the milk, please don't return the empty container to the fridge.

 Many students put off doing their homework until it is almost too late.